 This dog gets along well with other animals especially when raised together but he may challenge bigger dogs because he doesn’t see himself as a small dog.
 He is not suited for homes with toddlers because he may easily get injured if accidentally dropped or trampled.

 Curious and alert, the Pom will bark when something out of the ordinary occurs.
 This makes him an excellent watchdog but he needs to be trained to stop on command or he could keep doing it all day long.

 Quite intelligent, the Pom is bold and independent.
-He can easily learn new tricks and he loves being the centre of attention.
+He can easily learn new tricks and he loves being the center of attention.

 Training must begin early and puppy classes are recommended for this breed.
 It must be made clear to him who the top dog is in the household with consistent and firm training.
 If not, the Pom can easily run amok and become snappish.

 Sessions need to be short, entertaining and reward-based.
 Whenever the Pom performs a trick correctly or obeys a command, he will be happy to receive hugs, hear words of praise and munch on healthy dog treats.